My work is reproduced

 Collecting royalties

-ADAGP processes license applications, issues licenses after asking you for your consent as the case may be, and invoices copyright fees.
+ADAGP processes licence applications, issues licences after asking you for your consent as the case may be, and invoices copyright fees.

 You have been approached directly by a prospective user, who wishes to reproduce one of your works?
-Catalogs, magazines, books, other publications or advertising campaigns—leave these requests to ADAGP’s specialized administrators.
+Catalogues, magazines, books, other publications or advertising campaigns—leave these requests to ADAGP’s specialised administrators.

-ADAGP issues licenses to users, negotiates and collects the corresponding fees for you.
+ADAGP issues licences to users, negotiates and collects the corresponding fees for you.

 Licensing the reproduction of your works